near/docs/docs/tutorials/contracts/nfts/4-core.md

 If `nft_on_transfer` returned true, you should send the token back to it's original owner.
 On the contrary, if false was returned, no extra logic is needed.
 As for the return value of `nft_resolve_transfer`, the standard dictates that the function should return a boolean indicating whether or not the receiver successfully received the token or not.

 This means that if `nft_on_transfer` returned true, you should return false.
-This is because if the token is being returned its original owner, the receiver_id didn't successfully receive the token in the end.
-On the contrary, if `nft_on_transfer` returned false, you should return true since we don't need to return the token and thus the receiver_id successfully owns the token.
+This is because if the token is being returned its original owner, the `receiver_id` didn't successfully receive the token in the end.
+On the contrary, if `nft_on_transfer` returned false, you should return true since we don't need to return the token and thus the `receiver_id` successfully owns the token.

 With that finished, you've now successfully added the necessary logic to allow users to transfer NFTs.
 It's now time to deploy and do some testing.

 ## Redeploying the contract {#redeploying-contract}

-Using the build script to build, deploy the contract as you did in the previous tutorials:
+Using the build script, build and deploy the contract as you did in the previous tutorials:

 ```bash
 yarn build && near deploy --wasmFile out/main.wasm --accountId $NFT_CONTRACT_ID